-Prior to the hearing, the involved parties will receive a written notice stating the hearing date and will include a description of the behavior that allegedly violates the sexual misconduct policy, the investigative materials, and any other information the Title IX Coordinator deems necessary to provide to the involved parties.
-The notice and related materials will be sent via a secured file to the involved students' tougaloo.edu email.
+Prior to the hearing, the parties involved will receive a written notice stating the hearing date and will include a description of the behavior that allegedly violates the sexual misconduct policy, the investigative materials, and any other information the Title IX Coordinator deems necessary to provide to the parties involved.
+The notice and related materials will be sent via a secured file to the students involved in tougaloo.edu email.